blockchainapis/blockchain-apis-python-client/README.md

 - Get the current reserves of any pair
 - Use the same code to gather data from many blockchains and exchanges

-Since DeFi is volatile and fast moving, you need an SDK that is high performant.
+Since DeFi is volatile and fast moving space, you need an SDK that is highly performant.
 Here are the capabilities of **Blockchain APIs**:
 - Make async API calls for more than 1000 requests per second
 - Processing time 20 times faster than the blockchain